aio-libs/aiopg/docs/core.rst

       .. warning:: The method is not a :ref:`coroutine <coroutine>`.

+   .. method:: terminate()

+      Terminate pool.

+      Close pool with instantly closing all acquired connections also.

+      :meth:`wait_closed` should be called after :meth:`terminate` for waiting for actual finishing.

+      .. warning:: The method is not a :ref:`coroutine <coroutine>`.

    .. method:: wait_closed()

       A :ref:`coroutine <coroutine>` that waits for releasing and